klarna/klarna-on-demand-ios/doc/integration.md

 As you can see, your first order of business will usually be to dismiss the registration view upon any of the events occurring.
 Then, depending on the event, you will want to take further action such as storing the user token or displaying an error message.

 <a name="when_to_show_registration"></a>
-###When should we show the registration view?
+###When should you show the registration view?
-While we've seen how to utilize the registration view, we never talked about **when** we should display it.
+While we've seen how to utilize the registration view, we never talked about **when** you should display it.
 While it is ultimately up to you to decide, we have a fairly straightforward recommendation - you should only display the registration view when you do not have a user token stored.
 Assuming your user has gone through the registration process successfully and received a token there is no need to have the user register again, as tokens do not expire (though they can be revoked).